jbkimble35/HV-Power-Supply-Weight-Optimization/README.md

 - Input core permeability data plots vs. frequency and temperature or through a plot digitizer instead of relying on the initial permeability.
 (Or use inductance factor of the core, or use complex permeability vs. frequency)
 - Input B-CL and B-H curve data at each frequency through plot digitization instead of interpolation with 2 points.
 - Compute inductor and transformer weights as a whole in the same script at once, and optimize for their coupled weight.
-- Add more core geometries and core materials.
-- Add U and UR cores geometries.
 - I want to add a plotting option for all of the candidate designs to a few graphs instead of a table, for visualization.
 - To stop the constant parameter adjustment, I should have another for-loop that checks which parameter was the bottleneck, and expands it only then to